 Humans and animals have long shared codependent relationships.
 Both species have historically worked in close proximity to fulfil their mutual needs for energy, security and companionship.
 However, this close physical proximity has also resulted in the growth and transmission of new breeds of diseases.

 Known as zoonotic pathogens, these bacteria, virus, or parasites can move from animals to humans through contact.
 Although it isn’t clear which diseases moved from animals to humans, there is growing evidence from medical research that epidemic diseases like measles, smallpox, and influenza were transmitted to humans from animals.

 “When you bring animals together in these unnatural situations, you have the risk of human diseases emerging,” says Kevin Olival, a disease ecologist and conservationist at the EcoHealth Alliance.

-A significant rise in zoonotic diseases, like the recent Wuhan Virus, has claimed the lives of hundreds, while infecting thousands others around the globe.
+A significant rise in zoonotic diseases, like the recent Wuhan Virus, has claimed the lives of hundreds while infecting thousands of others around the globe.
 It is important we take note of the emerging infectious diseases and work towards finding cures for them.

 Not too long ago, if you were sick or had an infection, your general physician would suggest a drug to cure or treat your illness.
 It was that simple.

 From Penicillin to Paracetamol, antibiotics have been a powerful tool in controlling, treating, and preventing infectious diseases.

 However, the rampant overuse of antibiotics has resulted in a new breed of ‘antibiotic-resistant pathogens’.
 These superbugs are increasingly unkillable by traditional drugs and are evolving to survive beyond their natural lifespans.